Kief-Type-Foundry/Fustat/fontbakery/fontbakery-report.md

  * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
  * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, cherokee, tifinagh
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, coptic, math, cherokee
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, math, old-permic, syriac, tifinagh, coptic, tai-le, canadian-aboriginal
+ * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, math, tai-le, coptic, malayalam, canadian-aboriginal, tifinagh, syriac
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition